 Free web tool with live help

-Certain VITA and TCE locations allow taxpayers to fill out their own returns using free web-based tax prep software with guidance from an IRS-certified volunteer.
+Specific VITA and TCE locations allow taxpayers to fill out their income tax returns using free web-based tax prep software with guidance from an IRS-certified volunteer.
 Search for a VITA or TCE site near you that lists this “Self-Prep” service.

 Get help online